openclimatefix/airflow-dags/README.md

 ## How to make a release to production

 Releases to development are made automatically when a PR is merged to `main`.
-For production releases, we try to bundle a few changes together.
+For production releases, we try to bundle a few changes together in a minor version release.
 Once we are ready to release to production we follow the next steps

 - Create a new branch called `X.Y-release`